onivim/oni2/docs/docs/for-developers/contributing.md

 * **chore:** Changes to the build process or auxiliary tools and libraries such as documentation generation
 * **style:** Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)

 `scope` is optional, but "encouraged".
-It is typically one of the "area" [issue labels](https://github.com/onivim/oni2/labels) or the name of a feature project converted to "humanized" title case.
-E.g. instead of `language-support` use `Language Support`, i.e. two words with the first letter of each word capitalized.
+It is typically one of the "area" [issue labels](https://github.com/onivim/oni2/labels) or the name of a feature project.

 `subject` should contain a succinct description of the change: